FECstudios/pulse-X/README.md

 # Pulse-X: Crowd Cheering Tool

 Pulse-X is a portable battery powered cylindrical speaker engineered for high-noise outdoor environments, such as sports stadiums and open-air events.
 Works with wifi, bluetooth or locally with a sd card.
+Made this project to be used in VEX and FIRST competitions.

 ## Renders
 <img width="686" height="403" alt="Pulse-X Hardware View" src="https://github.com/user-attachments/assets/dc31d1af-a8e4-449f-8a6b-3aa0df101d61" />